-If you are planning to graduate with research distinction, you should submit the Application for Graduation with Research Distinction upon enrolling in 4999 research credit and no later than the following deadlines:
+If you are planning to enroll in 4999 and graduate with research distinction, you should submit the Application for Graduation with Research Distinction no later than the following deadlines:

 Students graduating Autumn 2022: Application due by Friday, January 28, 2022

 Students graduating Spring 2023: Application due by Friday, September 23, 2022

 Students graduating Summer 2023: Application due by Friday, December 2, 2022

 Students graduating Autumn 2023: Application due by Friday, February 3, 2023